kristindong/Citibike/README.md

-# bikesharing
+# Bikesharing Analysis using Tableau

 ## Overview

-Following the success of New York City's Citibike program, we want to analyze the program's usage data to help us evaluate if a similar bikesharing program can be successful in another city.
-For the analysis, we looked at August 2019 trip data, which includes trip durations, start and stop locations, start and stop times, and user type and basic demographic information.
+Following the success of New York City's Citibike program, we want to analyze the program's usage data to evaluate if a similar bikesharing program can be successful in a different city.
+For the analysis, we used August 2019 trip data, which includes trip duration, start and stop locations, start and stop times, user type and basic demographic information.

 ## Results

 [Tableau link](https://public.tableau.com/app/profile/kristin.dong/viz/CitiBikeChallenge_16538573940130/NYCCitibike?publish=yes)

 For the month of August 2019, there were over 2.3 million trips totaling more than 680,000 hours of usage.
+Some interesting findings include:
-The average trip lasted 17.5 minutes.
-The majority of trips were taken by subscribers, more trips were taken by males than females, and the majority of trips were made by those born between 1980 and 2000.
+- The average trip lasted 17.5 minutes
+- The majority of trips were taken by subscribers
+- More trips were taken by males than females
+- The majority of trips were made by users born between 1980 and 2000 (Millennials and Gen Z)

 ![Basic_Data](Basic_Data.png)

-Most trip durations are under 30 minutes, with the mode at 5 minutes and very fews trips lasting more than one hour.
+Most trip durations are under **30 minutes**, with a mode of **five minutes** and very fews trips lasting more than one hour.

 ![Checkout_Times_for_Users](Checkout_Times_for_Users.png)

-Trip duration by gender is similar to trip duration for all users.
-The mode is six minutes for female and 5 minutes for male.
+Trip duration by gender is similar to trip duration for all users combined.
+The mode is **six minutes** for female and **five minutes** for male.

 ![Checkout_Times_by_Gender](Checkout_Times_by_Gender.png)